lasp/adamant/CONTRIBUTING.md

 Once the pull request is passing all tests and checks and has been approved by a maintainer it will be merged into the Adamant repository!

-## Ownership
+## Contribution Ownership

-We abide by the [GitHub Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#6-contributions-under-repository-license) which states:
+Contributions to Adamant will abide by the [GitHub Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#6-contributions-under-repository-license) which states:

 > Whenever you add Content to a repository containing notice of a license, you license that Content under the same terms, and you agree that you have the right to license that Content under those terms.